 - Club soda or any other clear soda like 7 Up or Sprite.
-Use the unopened bottle for the best results
+Use an unopened bottle for best results

 - An empty glass